sumotoy/RA8875/README.md

 ##### Beta changes:

+Be careful since until beta 0.70 things will change a lot so you better not use in your project or you will forced to modify your code!
+This is necessary because this library use a lot of command (RA8875 it's a really complex chip)<br><br>

 * 0.49b1:<s>Fixed 800x480 initialization</s>
 * 0.49b7:Complete rebuilded touch screen stuff, now much easier and super easy to calibrate (note: this version have different Touch Screen approach so commands changed!
 Examples where updated to reflect changes)